 11 Surprising Things Your Genes Say About YouExplore what role DNA plays in your health, love life, and more in this WebMD slideshow.

-What Is Down Syndrome?Down syndrome is a type of genetic disorder in which a person has an extra chromosome (rod-like structures that contain genes) inside the cells.
-In the case of a baby with Down syndrome, there is an extra copy of one of these chromosomes, that is, chromosome 21.
+What Are 4 Common Symptoms of Down Syndrome?Down syndrome is a type of genetic disorder in which a person has an extra chromosome (rod-like structures that contain genes) inside the cells.
+Learn about symptoms, causes, and treatment.